 We offer a wide range of consultation services – from advice on specific areas to maintenance programmes and one-off planting makeovers – but most of our work involves full design and build process.

 We collaborate closely with contractors and specialists to deliver the project on time and within the budget.

 The full design and build process includes the following:

 1: First meeting

 We monitor the build on our client’s behalf from beginning to end, until all parties are completely satisfied.
-We manage the planting ourselves.
+We source and manage the planting ourselves.

 Gardens continually evolve and improve with age.
-We strongly recommend a professional maintenance schedule and can suggest various landscape maintenance contractors.
-We can also advise on your behalf and pay twice-yearly visits to check the development of the project.
+We strongly recommend a professional maintenance schedule and can suggest various landscape maintenance teams that we can advise on your behalf.
+We will also pay twice-yearly visits to follow-up on the development of the project.